adjust/ios_sdk/doc/english/web_views.md

 The event instance can be used to configure the event even more before tracking it.

-#### <a id="revenue-tracking">Revenue tracking
+### <a id="revenue-tracking"></a>Revenue tracking

 If your users can generate revenue by tapping on advertisements or making in-app purchases you can track those revenues with events.
 Lets say a tap is worth one Euro cent.
 You could then track the revenue event like this:

 ```js
 var adjustEvent = new AdjustEvent(eventToken);
 adjustEvent.setRevenue(0.01, 'EUR');
 Adjust.trackEvent(adjustEvent);
 ```

 This can be combined with callback parameters of course.

-When you set a currency token, adjust will automatically convert the incoming revenues into a reporting revenue of your choice.
+When you set a currency token, Adjust will automatically convert the incoming revenues into a reporting revenue of your  choice.
 Read more about [currency conversion here.][currency-conversion]

 You can read more about revenue and event tracking in the [event tracking guide][event-tracking-guide].